How to Make a Glitch Effect in Final Cut Pro

 • Adjust each effect's parameters in the Inspector, a panel on the upper right.
 Play with settings to achieve a look that feels right.
 The key is to find a balance that feels organic yet striking.

-Crafting Glitch Effect for Text
+Crafting a Glitch Effect for Text

 Text in your video can also carry this glitch effect, creating an attention-grabbing moment.
 This process is like choreographing a dance where each element plays a specific role.